Taking a kid on a flight is going to be daunting.

 5. Take A Bag For Trash

-If you are like me, you will get a bit irritable with too much around you.
+If you are like me, you will get irritable with too much around you.
 That also means your child might too.
 Either that or they pick up on your irritability and immediately begin making it worse because that’s what they do.

 6. Book Seats At The Back Of The Plane

-Under normal circumstances, passengers with seats at the back get on the plane first.
+Under normal circumstances, passengers with seats at the back usually get on the plane first.
 That means you can get on the plane, put your bags in the overhead locker and settle down to watch everyone else struggle to get their bags in and settle their kids.

 Like a boss!